SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Attempts to change reality are called manipulations and require one of these skills in order to generate them.
-When using metaphysical forces, the character generates a Metaphysics skill total and tries to beat the manipulation’s diﬃculty.
-If the skill total equals or exceeds the diﬃculty, then the manipulation’s effect works (to a greater or lesser extent).
+When using metaphysical forces, the character generates a Metaphysics skill total and tries to beat the manipulation’s difficulty.
+If the skill total equals or exceeds the difficulty, then the manipulation’s effect works (to a greater or lesser extent).

 Channel